 Upon completion of a business law degree, students will have acquired extensive knowledge of legal frameworks, laws, and practices as applied to the business environment.
 They will be able to conduct legal research, analyze laws, and apply them to specific legal issues.
 In a general sense, they also will have developed their skills in analytical thinking, negotiation, decision making, economics, and ethics.
 Career options will vary by the program, especially depending on whether a student graduated from a JD program, a post-JD program such as a Master of Laws, or a Master of Business Law that does not require or lead to a JD.
 Generally, however, students may go on to practice law or become a consultant to governments, international organizations, or NGOs.
 A Master of Laws in business law is also desirable to lawyers working for a law firm's foreign office, as it familiarizes foreign lawyers them with how U.S. firms operate.

 According to the U.S. Bureau of Labor Statistics (BLS), the employment of lawyers in general is expected to grow by 10% from 2010 to 2020, which is about as fast as the average for all occupations.
 Demand is expected to continue as individuals, businesses, and government agencies will need legal services.
-According to the BLS, the median annual wage of lawyers was $112,760 in May 2010.
-Keep in mind though that the exact salary for graduates of master’s degree programs in business law will vary by location, experience, level of education, and the economy.
+According to the BLS, the median annual wage of lawyers was $112,760.
+Keep in mind though that the exact salary for graduates of master's degree programs in business law will vary by location, experience, level of education, and the economy.
 Lawyers must be licensed in the state in which they practice.